HomeDev GuideRecipesAPI Reference

 Ensure certain actions affecting website structure or content are reviewed and approved in Optimizely CMS 13.
 Manage changes to access rights, language settings, and content movement.

-Approving changes is an add-on to Optimizely Content Management System (CMS), which lets you ensure that certain actions affecting the website structure or content are reviewed and approved before they are applied.
-The actions that you can approve are changes to access rights, language settings for fallback and replacement languages, expiration date, and the moving of pages and assets such as blocks, images, and media in the structure.
+The Approve changes add-on for Optimizely Content Management System (CMS) ensures that certain actions affecting website structure or content are reviewed and approved before they take effect.
+Use it to enforce review workflows for changes to access rights, language settings for fallback and replacement languages, expiration dates, and the moving of pages and assets such as blocks, images, and media.

 Moving a page does not trigger a change; it remains under the same parent page, when the page is moved only to change the sort order.

-Approving changes is similar to approving content, which is a feature where the content must be reviewed and approved before it can be published.
-You cannot approve a change without approving content.
-Both features use the same approval sequences, meaning that the same reviewers approve changes to content and settings such as access rights, language settings, and so on.
+Approve changes works with approve content, which requires content to be reviewed before publication.
+Both features use the same approval sequences, so the same reviewers approve changes to content and settings such as access rights and language settings.

 📘